Nicer error reporting

 }

-We can use the String in content after the match block.
-If result were an error, the String wouldn’t exist.
-But since the program would exit before it ever reached a point where we use content, it’s fine.
+We can use the String in content after the match block, but if result were an error, the String wouldn’t exist.
+That’s fine because the program would exit before it ever reached a point where we use content.

 #![allow(unused)]